-The Office of Student Success offers counseling on academic progress and study skills development.
-Students seeking help with note-taking, test-taking, or other study skills can make an individual appointment.
+The Office of Student Success offers success coaching, academic counseling, and study skills development.
+Students seeking help with note taking, test taking, or other study skills can make an individual appointment.
 Staff members also advise students exploring majors or considering a change in major.
-The Office of Student Success houses books and computers dedicated to academic resources and practice tests for the GRE, LSAT, MCAT and Praxis I.
+The Office of Student Success houses books dedicated to academic resources and practice tests for the GRE, LSAT, MCAT and Praxis I.